MediaComem/comem-masrad-dfa/subjects/intro/README.md

 - **search places and/or trips** somewhere in the app
 - **post comments** on places and **see comments** for them somewhere in the app

-## Implementation requirements
+### Implementation requirements

-Whichever's the subject you'll choose, your app must:
+In addition to the features requirements, your app must:

 - follow Angular best practices
 - use at least the API related to your subject
 - correctly handle asynchronous operations (callbacks, promises or observables)
 - use HTML5 Geolocation API (e.g. to automatically center the map or place an issue/place on the map)
-- use Mapbox (or an equivalent map library) to display a map and stuff on it
+- use Leaflet/OpenLayers/MapBox to display a map and stuff on it

 > You're free to add features to your app that are not listed on this slidedoc.
 >